 “The World Boxing Association (WBA) Championships Committee ratified Saul “Canelo” Alvarez as the WBA’s Middleweight and Super Middleweight Champion.
 As it can be appreciated in the organization’s ranking, which can be consulted on the organization’s website,” said the WBA.

-“At this opportunity, the Mexican boxer will be able to hold both WBA Titles in accordance with the organization’s rules.
+“At this opportunity, the Mexican boxer will be able to hold both WBA Titles under the organization’s rules.
 As it was the case with Floyd Mayweather Jr. some years ago.”

 Canelo remains understudy to Callum Smith at 168 pounds.
 The Briton won the strap when defeating George Groves in the World Boxing Super Series final.

-At this point, the WBA are not likely to force the pair to meet.
+At this point, the WBA is not likely to force the pair to meet.
 As in other divisions under certain regulations.

 Smith would not be part of Oscar De La Hoya’s plan for Canelo.
-If the WBA ever called for a mandatory fight, it would be likely Canelo would vacate until he fully grows into the weight class.
+If the WBA ever called for a mandatory fight, Canelo would likely vacate until he fully grows into the weight class.

 This was the case when Canelo first moved up to 160.
 The 28 year-old held off a meeting with Gennady Golovkin for some time.